stellalph/20s-react-portfolio/README.md

 npm run build (builds the app for production to the folder to correctly bundles React in production mode and optimizes the build for the best performance)
 ```
 ## Deployment

+To deploy the react application, we add the homepage to package.json:-